supernintendo/moongate/README.md

 ### Overview ###

-Moongate is a multiplayer game server written in Elixir.
-It contains a DSL for managing game state and communicating with clients, providing a simple backbone for your serverside code.

-Moongate supports TCP, UDP and WebSockets.
-A JavaScript client is included, allowing you to write multiplayer web games out of the box.
+Moongate is a server and application platform for the [Elixir Programming Language](http://elixir-lang.org/).
+It provides a DSL (domain-specific language) which allows developers to create synchronized, networked experiences.

 <!--A guide on how to get started with Moongate can be found [here]().
 Full API documentation is [provided as well]().-->

-### Installing ###
+### Dependencies ###
-Make sure you have the following dependencies:

 * Elixir 1.0.5+
 * PostgreSQL 9.3.5+

+### Installation ###

-Once you do, simply clone this repository, `cd` to its directory and run `./scripts/setup.sh`.
+Clone this repository, `cd` to its directory and run `./scripts/setup.sh`.
 This script creates a database, fetches dependencies and runs Ecto migrations.

-### Running ###
-Simply use `iex -S mix` for now.
-Deployment and running in production is not currently supported.
+Once this is done, run `iex -S mix` or `mix` to start the server.

 ### Status ###

-Moongate is **early software**.
-At this time, future versions are not guaranteed to be backwards compatible.
+Moongate is **young software**.
+Features may be missing or incomplete and use in production is not supported.

 ### License ###